rajatscode/dotfiles/README.md

 ```
 source <(curl -s https://raw.githubusercontent.com/rajatscode/dotfiles/master/sync.sh)
 ```
-3. Restart your shell (or just source your new `.bashrc`).
-4. Consider whether you want to enable autosync (which will automatically keep your dotfiles in line with `master`).
+3. Consider whether you want to enable autosync (which will automatically keep your dotfiles in line with `master`).
 This is controlled by the `$DOTFILES_AUTOSYNC` environment variable; set it to true to enable autosync.
 To keep autosync disabled, either leave `$DOTFILES_AUTOSYNC` unset or set it to false.

 ## Customization
 All dotfiles in this repository will include/source other files (if they exist) where you can extend or override this repository's dotfiles.
 The naming convention for these filenames will be to end with `profile`.
 You can find a list of these filenames in `vars.sh` or below: